Sign up to our Newsletter

 FAQs

-How many LSAT prep tests should I take?
-Is there a minimum number of tests I should take?
+Are you still wondering how many LSAT prep tests you should take or if there’s a minimum number?
 Keep reading for answers to these commonly asked questions and more.

 1. Should I Increase the Number of LSAT Practice Tests I Take Closer to the Test Date?

-It's a good idea to ramp up your practice test frequency as the exam date approaches, but don't go overboard.
-You want to strike a balance between gaining familiarity and avoiding burnout.
-Quality over quantity matters in the final stretch.
+Yes, increasing the number of practice tests as the exam date approaches is good, but don't go overboard.
+You want to balance gaining familiarity and avoiding burnout—quality over quantity matters in the final stretch.

 2. How Should I Adjust the Number of LSAT Practice Tests I Take Based on My Initial Diagnostic Score?